softwaretechnik-berlin/jlauncher/README.md

 ## Backlog

 - [x] Fix typo in SBT key.
+- [ ] Make repositories overridable/ allow to define bootstrap, repository, perhaps in a global config.
 - [ ] Add field for repositories in `manifest`, so that artifacts can be pulled in from arbitrary repos.
 - [ ] Allow to specify vm version in the manifest.